 - This recipe yields a 2-ounce shot, so you will need a tall shot glass.
 You can also divide it into two smaller glasses if that's the only option.

-- Blanco (or silver) tequila is typically poured into a crouching tiger, though the slight aging of reposado tequila adds a nice depth to this shooter.
+- Blanco (or silver) tequila is typically poured into this shot, though the slight aging of reposado tequila adds a nice depth of flavor.

 - While often poured in equal amounts, feel free to pour a little more of either ingredient to suit your taste.
 If you like things a little sweeter and softer, go with 1 ounce of lychee liqueur and 1/2 ounce of tequila.
 Reverse that if you want the tequila to dominate the shot.

 - This shot is also a good option for vodka if you prefer that over tequila.

 - Add a little boost of flavor by squeezing a lime wedge into the shaker.
 For bottled lime juice, just a splash will do.